creamytech/Rivor/README.md

 - Build Command: npm --prefix packages/db run prisma:generate && npm run build
 - Install Command: npm install
 - Set env vars from .env.example

+## Environment Variables

+Create a `.env` at the repo root (and/or per-app) with the following variables.
+See `.env.example` for the complete list.